-As per the Aid Accounts and Audit Division's revised an amount of Rs.
-867.66 Crore ( In Loan currency XDR.
-95.594 Million ) has been disbursed by the World Bank for the claims submitted till 31st July 2016 for Phase-I Credit No. 4772-IN.
+As per the Aid Accounts and Audit Division's record an amount of Rs.
+1010.61 Crore ( In Loan currency XDR.
+111.572 Million ) has been disbursed by the World Bank for the claims submitted till July 2017 for Phase-I Credit No. 4772-IN.

 World Bank Missions Report

-A World Bank mission visited Odisha and Andhra Pradesh from January 13-22, 2016 in order to review the implementation progress of the National Cyclone Risk Mitigation Project (NCRMP)-Phase-I and Additional Financing vis-à-vis the Project Development Objective(PDO) which is to reduce the vulnerability of coastal communities in Andhra Pradesh and Odisha to Cyclone and other hydro-meteorological hazards.
+A World Bank mission visited Odisha (August 22-25, 2016) and Andhra Pradesh (September 6-9, 2016) in order to review the implementation progress of the National Cyclone Risk Mitigation Project (NCRMP)-Phase-I and Additional Financing vis-à-vis the Project Development Objective(PDO) which is to reduce the vulnerability of coastal communities in Andhra Pradesh and Odisha to Cyclone and other hydro-meteorological hazards.

-2. The Mission also participated in the National Project Steering Committee Meeting at Vizag on 20th January,2016.
+2. The Mission also participated in the Meeting with Chief Secretary AP at Hyderabad on 9th September,2016.

 3. The World Bank found the Project progress as Moderately Satisfactory in both the States.
 Other major observations of the World Bank are as follows: